 Your studio monitors are a central reference point for everything you hear while recording or mixing.
-Maybe you have a target volume where you know the mix sounds its best, or perhaps there is a certain volume level that never sounds good.
-Whatever it is, there’s most likely a sweet spot for monitoring your music, but should you turn your monitors all the way up?
+Maybe you have a target volume where you know the mix sounds its best, or perhaps a certain volume level never sounds good.
+Whatever it is, there’s most likely a sweet spot for monitoring your music, but should you turn your monitors up?

 You should not turn studio monitors all the way up because they can become too loud to listen to for extended periods.
-Clipping and distortion may also arise when you turn the volume all the way up.
-Studio monitors are different, and what works for one speaker won’t necessarily work for another.
+Clipping and distortion may also arise when you turn the volume up.
+Studio monitors are different; what works for one speaker won’t necessarily work for another.

 Every speaker has an ideal volume range to get the most out of it.
 In other words, some speakers sound bad when you turn them up all the way, and others are not so clear to catch transients and other little details in the mix.
 This article will focus on why you shouldn’t turn your monitors all the way up and what to do instead.